coderbeez/qwerty/README.md

 6. [Google Fonts](https://fonts.google.com/) A library of free licensed fonts, Google Fonts was used for all fonts.

 7. [Font Awesome](https://fontawesome.com/) A font and icon toolkit, Font Awesome was used for all icons.
+7. [Techsini](https://techsini.com/multi-mockup/index.php) A multi device website mockup generator, Techsini was use to generate the README header image.

 8. [Visual Studio Code](https://code.visualstudio.com/) A source-code editor, Visual Studio Code was the IDE used.